What is Sedation Dentistry?

 No. Everyone is different, so the sedation that’s best for one patient may not be right for another.
 Things like medical history, pain tolerance, level of anxiety, and the extent of the needed dental work all play a role in determining which is the right type of sedation.
 Talk with your dentist to decide which option works best for you.

 All forms of sedation are common, safe procedures, but both the dentist and the patient need to know what’s going on.
 Before administering any medication, the dentist needs to know the patient’s complete medical history, so they can avoid any possible complications.
 Side effects are rare and vary depending on the type of sedation that is administered.
 Possible complications may include:

 More serious risks from IV moderate sedation are extremely rare and are more likely to occur in patients with serious medical conditions, those who are highly allergic, or those with a history of alcohol/drug abuse.

-It is important for all patients to wait for the anesthesia effects to wear off before leaving the dental appointment.
-As mentioned earlier, IV moderate sedation patients are not allowed to drive themselves home.
+It is important for all patients to wait for the sedation effects to wear off before leaving the dental appointment.
+As mentioned earlier, both oral conscious sedation and IV moderate sedation patients are not allowed to drive themselves home.